Find honey from local hives here!

 Honey is not for infants!

 Never Give Honey to an Infant, under 1 year old.
 Botulism bacteria are present in honey naturally, and while this is harmless to adults, and children over 1 year old, Infants do not have a developed immune system to defend against infection.
-ANd although it is extremely rare, the infection can cause a paralytic disorder in which the infant must be given anti-toxins and often be placed on a respirator in an intensive care unit,
+And although it is extremely rare, the infection can cause a paralytic disorder in which the infant must be given anti-toxins and often be placed on a respirator in an intensive care unit,

 Cereals that contain honey are ok because they are cooked.